 It’s always sad to give up a home run.
 Especially when you’re ahead in the count.
 Beavan’s fastball is not good.
 Especially when he misses his spot.
 Especially when he misses his spot up and over the plate.
-When this happens, Seth Smith can yank the pitch into right field for a home run.
+When this happens, Seth Smith can yank the pitch into the right field seats for a home run.
 At least there wasn’t anyone on base…

 Biggest Oopsy #4 – click to watch